 Another benefit of a private lawyer is access to more defense possibilities.
 Because the defendant is paying for the legal services, a lawyer can use expert witnesses or private laboratories to help their case like with the new Marijuana DUI testing.
 These resources could make all the difference in a trial.

 Public Defender vs Private Attorney – Statistics

 There have been many studies dedicated to determining the difference between a public defender vs private attorney.
 Today we will take a look a study done on the Ohio state justice system.
 This study, which was conducted by Morriss Hoffman compiled data from over 5,200 cases in Ohio.
 Hoffman concluded that you are not only more likely to go to jail if you have a public defender but you are also more likely to serve a longer sentence.
 Someone that hires a private attorney receives on average a three year shorter sentence.
 Don’t put your freedom at risk when choosing an attorney.
 Look for the highest rated criminal lawyer in your area.

 As you can see the difference between a public defender vs private attorney is vast.
 Having the right counsel could mean the difference between a guilty or not guilty verdict.
 If you are facing any serious criminal charges or have been falsely accused than your best bet is to hire an attorney.
-While the upfront cost may be much greater when hiring an attorney, the benefits will certainly outweigh the costs.
+While the upfront cost may be greater when hiring an attorney, the benefits will certainly outweigh the costs.
 Do not gamble with your freedom to save a few thousand dollars.
 Even if it means taking out a loan or asking friends and family to help, hiring a lawyer is the way to go.
 For a free consultation contact Top Rated RI Criminal Lawyer and Rhode Island DUI Attorney Chad F Bank today at 401-229-5088 for a FREE CONSULTATION.